How to Measure Modern Marketing ROI

 - Effectiveness: improving targeting of digital-media buy, understanding where ROI was best, examining research activities to avoid duplication and to ensure building and sharing of knowledge.

-- Measuring ROI takes time—but not too much time.
+- Measuring Modern Marketing ROI takes time—but not too much time.
 This project took eight to nine months.
 Chambers’ team developed around 50 different measures that they have been able to put in place and are now tracking.

 - The captured savings go into a “pot” where it is measured and then redeployed to a series of growth projects.